locationtech/udig-platform/docs/user/en/reference/Mapscale Decoration.rst

 Map Scale Style Pages
 ---------------------

-You can determine if you want a background (and select the color):
+You can determine if you want a background (and select the color) and/or add a textual label prefix:

 .. figure:: /images/mapscale_decoration/Mapscale-background-style.png
    :align: center